Rome and Central Italy

 The Itinerary, in brief:

-Friday, March 15 Morning visit to the Biblioteca Angelica to see and even handle books and manuscripts from the 15th c.
-Afternoon tour of the Vatican Museums and St. Peter’s Basilica, with special attention paid to Pinturicchio’s frescoes in the Borgia Apartments (late 15th c.) as well as the Sistine Chapel.
+Friday, March 13: Morning visit to the Biblioteca Angelica to see and even handle books and manuscripts from the 15th c.
+Afternoon tour of the Vatican Museums and St. Peter’s Basilica, with special attention paid to Pinturicchio’s frescoes in the Borgia Apartments (late 15th c.) as well as the Raphael Rooms and the Sistine Chapel.
 Group lunch or dinner.

-Monday, March 18: Morning in Assisi.
-The Basilica of San Francesco is a veritable treasure trove of the works by the greatest of the great.
-Delicious lunch (Enoteca Proporzio) in Spello.
-Pinturicchio’s Baglione Chapel (1501) in a local church is one of the gems of the 15th c.
+Monday, March 16: Morning in Assisi.
+The Basilica of San Francesco is a veritable treasure trove of works by the greatest of the great.
+Delicious lunch (Enoteca Properzio) in Spello.
+Pinturicchio’s Baglioni Chapel (1501) next door to our restaurant is one of the gems of the 15th c.
 Group lunch.
 Cocktail Incontro.

-Thursday, March 21: Morning visit to the Pardi Linens factory followed by lunch at a winery in Montefalco, a town famous for its Sagrantino wine.
+Thursday, March 19: Morning visit to the Pardi Linens factory followed by lunch at a restaurant in Montefalco, a town famous for its Sagrantino wine.
 Afternoon visit to the local museum where we enjoy our final fresco cycle: Benozzo Gozzoli's life of St. Francis (mid-15th c.).
 We end the day at the Rome Airport Hilton Hotel.

-The cost of the trip includes standard rooms at the 3-star Albergo Santa Chiara.
-For an additional fee, you can upgrade your room at the Albergo Santa Chiara or to the nearby 5-star Grand Hotel de la Minerve.
+The cost of the trip includes two nights in standard rooms at the 3-star Albergo Santa Chiara.
+For an additional fee, you can upgrade your room at the Albergo Santa Chiara or switch to the nearby 5-star Grand Hotel de la Minerve.

 In Perugia, we spend 5 nights at the 5-star Brufani Palace Hotel where everyone has superior rooms with views of the same landscape that artists have been painting for the past 600 years.